Want to know how child custody in Quebec works? Take a look at the Frequently asked questions about child support by Goldwater, Dubé law firm.

 However, it is sometimes difficult to find your way around.
-Here are some of the most frequently asked questions on the matter:

 Yes!
 If you have a child, you must pay child support if that child does not live with you all the time and you no longer live with the other parent.

 However, if your financial means are very limited, if you face excessive constraints, or if you exercise joint custody with the other parent while having a similar income, the amount of child support may be low or nil.

 Please note, if you are partially or totally deprived of your parental rights, you nevertheless retain a support obligation towards your child and will have to continue to pay child support for his benefit.